Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 Fine art isn’t stuffy anymore—but it’s still lucrative.

 Of all the high-end alternative investments in the world, fine art has shown long-term returns that rival that of bonds.
-For the past 15 years, contemporary art sold at auction houses has appreciated in value at a rate faster than the S&P 500.
+For the past 15 years, contemporary art sold at auction houses has appreciated in value at an overall annual rate faster than the S&P 500.

 But how is the average person supposed to invest in a $6 million Van Gogh or a $9 million Picasso?
 Enter Masterworks: a unique way to invest in art without having to spend millions of dollars on original art masterpieces.
 Founded in 2017 by entrepreneur and art collector Scott Lynn, the platform was made to help everyday people stop missing out on the solid risk-adjusted returns of blue-chip art.

-In this detailed Masterworks review, we’ll walk you through what this art investing platform offers, how to get started, its features, annual returns, and much more.
+In this detailed Masterworks review, we’ll walk you through what this art investing platform offers, how to get started, its features, annual appreciation, and much more.

 Pros

-Storage, transportation, appraisal, insurance, and other costs covered by Masterworks
+- Storage, transportation, appraisal, insurance, and other services overseen by Masterworks

 Cons

-1.5% annual fee, 20% commission on profits, and 10% premium on the purchase price of each painting to cover the cost of buying, transporting, and storing fine art
+- 1.5% annual fee, 20% commission on profits, and 10% premium on the purchase price of each work to cover the cost of buying, transporting, and storing fine art

-You must conduct a phone interview to finalize your account
+- You must conduct a phone interview with a representative of RIA-affiliate Masterworks Advisers to finalize your account

-3 to 7 year typical waiting period to see ROI
+- 3 to 10 year targeted waiting period to see ROI

 What is Masterworks?

-Masterworks is an art investment platform that lets you benefit from partial ownership of masterpieces by artists like Andy Warhol, Claude Monet, Banksy, and others.
-This is achieved by letting users buy Class A stock shares on the platform.
+Masterworks is an art investment platform that lets you benefit from partial investment of masterpieces by artists like Andy Warhol, Claude Monet, Banksy, and others.
+This is achieved by letting users invest in Class A stock shares on the platform.

 Founded by Scott Lynn in 2017, Masterworks makes blue chip art more accessible, whereas before it’s only ever been available to elite investors and collectors through art auctions or expensive brokers.
 Lynn, an active collector of contemporary art himself, started the platform to make pieces by, say, Jean-Michel Basquiat or Pablo Picasso, more in-reach for DIY investors looking to diversify.

-Masteworks builds transparency into the user experience, with a user education portion to its website.
-Masterworks claims that its proprietary pricing database contains more than 70 years of data and 60,000 data points which help collectors value pieces and project returns.
+Masterworks builds transparency into the user experience, with a user education portion to its website.
+Masterworks claims that its proprietary pricing database contains more than 70 years of data and 60,000 data points which help collectors value pieces and view historical appreciation.
 These elements align with Masterworks’ aim of making blue-chip art investment transparent and accessible to all.

 How does Masterworks work?